ncipollo/sheepit/README.md

 Sheepit supports semantic version bumps.
 You can bump the major, minor and patch version.
 During a version bump, sheepit will do the following:

-- Find the lastest version by looking at your repo's tag list.
+- Find the latest version by looking at your repo's tag list.
 - Figure out the next version depending on the bump type.
 - Optionally create a release branch for you.
 - Optionally create a commit after performing any necessary transforms (coming soon!).